chandan-jha-ios/cleancodewithMVVM/README.md

    ```
    pod install
    ```
-4. Enter your API in `Constant.swift`
+4. Enter your apiKey in `Constant.swift`
    ```
-   const apiKey = 'ENTER YOUR API';
+   const apiKey = 'ENTER YOUR KEY';
    ```
 ### MVVM
 This project is developed in MVVM architecture with Router and Repository pattern